ismaeelakram/Timer/README.md

 <img src="public/icon.png" width="100" height="100"/>

 # Timer
-Timer is a simplistic timer app for Windows.
+Timer is a simplistic timer app for Windows, Mac and Linux.
 All it has is a countdown and a pause button.
 Although it is this minimalistic, it has many features!
 Take a look!

 ![Pic of timer](https://i.imgur.com/bv72F3t.png)